MelineM/Projects/Project 1 - Guess the Number Game/ReadME.md

+# Project 1 - Guess the Number Game

 In this first project I exercise my knowledge in Python to create the classic "Guess the Number" game, making it as interactive and fun as possible.

 In this project you will find demonstrations of: